brambow/elements/README.md

 * Expanding support to other mapping APIs, like Leaflet and OpenLayers
 * Providing non-React versions (Vue, Vanilla JS, etc.)

+## Contributing

+To contribute to this project please fork and merge all PRs from the `develop` branch.
+We use a modified version of GitFlow where the `master` branch represents a stable release and `develop` represents a set of features in progress for a future release.

+To run in development mode, install and run `yarn dev`.
+This will launch a development version of Storybook to create a development environment.
+Running `yarn test` will run tests against the code.
+We use Jest and React Testing Library for testing these components.

 If you have an idea, question, or issue please open an issue and let us know.
-If you'd like to contribute, please read our guidelines in CONTRIBUTING.md.